sander76/clipstick/README.md

 - Docstrings as cli documentation.
 - No other mental model required than Typing and Pydantic.

 Clipstick is inspired by [tyro](https://brentyi.github.io/tyro/).
 It is excellent and is more versatile than this tool.
-But in my opionion it's primary focus is not building a cli tool along the lines of Argparse or Click, but more on composing complex objects from the command line.
-Making tyro behave like a "traditional" cli tool requires additional `Annotation` flags, which I didn't want.
+But in my opionion its primary focus is not building a cli tool along the lines of Argparse or Click, but more on composing complex objects from the command line.
+Making tyro behave like a "traditional" cli requires additional `Annotation` flags, which I don't want.

 ## Installation